PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 Genus Leptospermum Family Myrtaceae

-Description: Shrubs or trees, with smooth, fibrous or papery bark.
+Description: Shrubs or trees; bark rough, fibrous or flaky.

-Leaves alternate, usually small and ± rigid, margins entire; often aromatic when crushed, occasionally lemon-scented; sessile to shortly petiolate.
+Leaves alternate, often small and ± rigid, margins entire; often aromatic when crushed, occasionally lemon-scented; sessile to shortly petiolate.

-Flowers solitary or in clusters of 2–several; sessile in axils of bracts on condensed shoots.
+Flowers solitary, sessile in axils of bracts on condensed shoots.
 Flowers 5-merous.
-Hypanthium obtuse or tapered at the base.
-Sepals imbricate, sometimes persistent.
+Hypanthium obtuse or tapered at the base, glabrous, villous or silky appressed-hairy.
+Sepals imbricate, persistent or deciduous.
 Petals spreading, white, pink or red, not persistent.
 Stamens numerous, usually shorter than petals, in 5 bundles opposite the petals but appearing free; anthers opening by slits, with a gland near the connective.
-Ovary mostly 3–5-locular; placentation axile and usually just above the middle of the central axis; ovules few to numerous; style simple, usually with the base inset; stigma entire or ± lobed.
+Ovary 5-locular; placentation axile and usually just above the middle of the central axis; ovules few to numerous; style simple, usually with the base inset; stigma entire or ± lobed.

 Illustration